mohamedx2/mohamedx2/README.md

 Hey!
 I'm Mohamed Ali Hamroun, a 22-year-old full stack developer and computer science student from Tunisia.
 I love building projects from the ground up—whether it's crafting custom JavaScript frameworks, writing backend engines in Go, or wiring up a line follower robot with Arduino.

 I'm passionate about learning how things work under the hood.
-That's why I've built my own SGBD (database engine) in Go, a full-stack JavaScript framework with SolidJS, and even a Nim-based async web server.
+That's why I've built my own SGBD (database engine) in Go and even a Nim-based async web server.
 I enjoy working across the stack, from designing intuitive frontends with React and Tailwind, to deploying Dockerized apps with robust backends.

 - 🔭 Currently developing my portfolio site at **mohamedalihamroun.me**
 - 🌱 Always exploring new technologies and building interesting projects